valusanikil/blood-bank-system/README.md

-# 🩸 Blood Bank Management System & User-Admin Registration (Full Stack Project)
+# 🩸 Blood Bank Management System (Full Stack Project)

 ## 📌 Project Overview
 The **Blood Bank Management System** is a full-stack web application designed to streamline the donation and supply of blood, supporting both **users** and **admins**.
 The system efficiently manages blood stock, user registrations, and critical urgent requirements.